 For most everyday business documents, it doesn't.
 If you're sending a proposal to a client, getting an NDA signed, or onboarding a new employee, a standard e-signature with a proper audit trail is perfectly fine and legally binding.

-Where it starts to matter:
+Where it actually starts to matter:

 - Government work.
 Some contracts spell out cryptographic signatures in the requirements.